Balendra Shah Sworn In as Nepal’s Youngest Prime Minister After Landslide Win

 Key Facts

-- Balendra Shah, 35, is a rapper-turned-politician poised to become Nepal's new prime minister.
+- Balendra Shah, age 35, has become Nepal's youngest prime minister.

 What Happened